Public administration: Academic field

 In the United States, the academic field of public administration draws heavily on political science and administrative law.
-Some MPA programs include economics courses to give students a background in micro-economic issues (markets, rationing mechanisms, etc.) and macroeconomic issues (e.g., national debt).
+Some MPA programs include economics courses to give students a background in microeconomic issues (markets, rationing mechanisms, etc.) and macroeconomic issues (e.g., national debt).
 Scholars such as John A. Rohr write of a long history behind the constitutional legitimacy of government bureaucracy.

 One public administration scholar, Donald Kettl, argues that "public administration sits in a disciplinary backwater", because "for the last generation, scholars have sought to save or replace it with fields of study like implementation, public management, and formal bureaucratic theory".
 Kettl states that "public administration, as a subfield within political science ... is struggling to define its role within the discipline".
-He notes two problems with public administration: it "has seemed methodologically to lag behind" and "the field's theoretical work too often seems not to define it"-indeed, "some of the most interesting recent ideas in public administration have come from outside the field".
+He notes two problems with public administration: it "has seemed methodologically to lag" and "the field's theoretical work too often seems not to define it"-indeed, "some of the most interesting recent ideas in public administration have come from outside the field".

 Public administration theory and bureaucracy

 Public administration theory is the domain in which discussions of the meaning and purpose of government, the role of bureaucracy in supporting democratic governments, budgets, governance, and public affairs take place.
-In the 1920s the German sociologist Max Weber expanded the definition of bureaucracy to include any system of administration conducted by trained professionals according to fixed rules.
+In the 1920s, the German sociologist Max Weber expanded the definition of bureaucracy to include any system of administration conducted by trained professionals according to fixed rules.
 Weber saw bureaucracy as a relatively positive development; however, by 1944 the Austrian economist Ludwig von Mises opined in the context of his experience in the Nazi regime that the term bureaucracy was "always applied with an opprobrious connotation", and by 1957 the American sociologist Robert Merton suggested that the term bureaucrat had become an "epithet, a Schimpfwort" in some circumstances.

-The word bureaucracy is also used in politics and government with a disapproving tone to disparage official rules that appear to make it difficult—by insistence on procedure and compliance to rule, regulation, and law—to get things done.
-In workplaces, the word is used very often to blame complicated rules, processes, and written work that are interpreted as obstacles rather than safeguards and accountability assurances.
+The word bureaucracy is also used in politics and government with a disapproving tone to disparage official rules that appear to make it difficult—by insisting on procedure and compliance with rules, regulations, and laws—to get things done.
+In workplaces, the word is often used to blame complicated rules, processes, and written work that are interpreted as obstacles rather than as safeguards and assurances of accountability.
 Socio-bureaucracy would then refer to certain social influences that may affect the function of a society.

 In modern usage, modern bureaucracy has been defined as comprising four features: